 National Council, NASMHPD Host Congressional Briefings on Early Intervention Psychosis

-On Tuesday, the National Council for Behavioral Health and the National Association of State Mental Health Program Directors (NASMHPD) cohosted two congressional staff briefings to raise awareness of the need for investing in early intervention psychosis programs.
+On Tuesday, the National Council for Mental Wellbeing and the National Association of State Mental Health Program Directors (NASMHPD) cohosted two congressional staff briefings to raise awareness of the need for investing in early intervention psychosis programs.
 Each year, 100,000 young people will develop psychosis, with only a small fraction receiving the comprehensive, coordinated care that could prevent a lifetime of disability.

 Two of the panelists highlighted programs experiencing great success in their states: Maine and Oregon.
 First, Dr. William McFarlane, Director of Psychiatric Research at Maine Medical Center discussed the successes of the Portland Identification and Early Referral (PIER) program in Maine.
 The program is creating a population-wide system of early detection and preventive intervention in Greater Portland, ME.
 Without education and adequate funding for early onset psychosis, there is an average delay of one to three years between the first onset of symptoms and treatment.
 These early treatment models hold out the prospect of sustaining educational and employment prospects for persons who would otherwise experience highly debilitating, life-long psychiatric illnesses.

 In Oregon, Ms. Tamara Sale discussed her organization, the Early Assessment and Support Alliance (EASA) Center for Excellence at Portland State University.
 EASA is identifying young people at the early stages of psychosis and providing easily accessible care based on proven treatment methods.
 Starting as just a five-county program in 2001, the program went statewide in 2007.
 Last year, over 550 young people and their families received early intervention for psychosis in Oregon.